-Texting and driving is one of the most dangerous driver habits of the 21st century.
+Texting and driving are some of the most dangerous driver habits of the 21st century.
 In spite of statistics and research highlighting the extreme risks of texting and driving, drivers – particularly young drivers – use their cell phones behind the wheel at higher rates than ever.
-In 2015, distracted driving claimed 3,477 lives.
-Texting is one of the worst forms of distracted driving, as it takes the driver’s hands, eyes, and mind off of the driving task.
-If a driver caused your accident while texting, come to the Kansas city car crash attorneys of Wendt Law Firm P.C. for a free legal consultation.
+In 2018, distracted driving claimed 2,841 lives.
+Texting is one of the worst forms of distracted driving, as it takes the driver’s hands, eyes, and mind off the driving task.
+If a driver caused your accident while texting, come to the Kansas City texting and driving accident lawyers of Wendt Law Firm P.C. for a free legal consultation.
 The law may entitle you to damage recovery.

 According to an in-depth study on traffic accidents in the Kansas City region, distracted driving kills an average of 33 people in the area every year.
 It causes serious injuries to an average of 366 more.
 Distracted driving is a serious issue that plagues the streets of Kansas and Missouri.
 These statistics refer to all forms of distraction, not just texting.
 However, texting is a significant contributor to distracted driving crashes.
 So significant, in fact, that both states have passed texting and driving laws: